lushl9301/xm-sparc/Seperated Doc/Other Gloable Variables.md

         void *data;
     };
     ```

+Type irq handler is given bellow.
 Irq handlers are assigned to this struct.
 A certain irq handler is triggled by invoking the irqTabEntry->handler that has the same index.

 Usage:
     ```c